thomasabishop/eolas/Topic_Log.md

 - Elastic Beanstalk and how it differs from using multiple different services at once
 - AWS Amplify
 - Deploy my own website on AWS

+## Git

+- What is rebasing?
+- What is cherry-picking?
+- GitFlow methodology in the context of releases, hotfixes etc
+- How can you rollback without a hard-reset, i.e. how can you keep the future state (from the point of view of the rolled-back branch) accessible?
+- Tagging (also in relation to Git flow)
+- See if there is an advanced Git course on LinkedIn